Nonequilibrium Polaritonics - Nonlinear Effects and Optical Switching: Fr ohlich Hamiltonian and Floquet-Keldysh Method

 where $(m,n)$ label the Floquet modes \cite{Haenggi} and $(\alpha, \beta)$ specify on which branch of the Keldysh contour ($\pm$) the respective time argument resides.
 Floquet states are the fouriertransformed analog to Bloch states: The first ones result from a time-periodic potential whereas the latter are the result of a space-periodic potential and both induce a band-structure.
 The special case of non-interacting electrons allows an analytical solution for $G_{mn}(k,\omega) $ by solving the equation of motion.
 Including photo-induced hopping, the exact retarded Green's function for this sub-system has also been discussed in different context e.g. \cite{Lubatsch_AdP}

 where $\tilde{\epsilon}_k$ represents the dispersion relation induced by the external field Eq. (\ref{def_H_A}) and is different from $\epsilon$ Eq. (\ref{Hamilton_we}).
 The $J_n$ are the cylindrical Bessel functions of integer order, $A_0 = \vec{d}\cdot\vec{E}_0 $ and $\Omega_L$ is the laser frequency.
-The Bessel function indicate the highly nonlinear characteristics of the switching effect under investigation.
+The Bessel function indicate the highly non-linear characteristics of the switching effect under investigation.
 The physical Green's function is given according to

-We present a numerical evaluation of Eq. (\ref{EqGsum}) in Fig.\ref{Fig_1b}, where ${\rm Im}\,G^{R}_{\rm Lb}(k,\omega)$, is displayed as a function of quasiparticle energy $\hbar\omega$ and external frequency $\Omega_L$ at zero temperature for $A_0/t=2.5$.
-As a typical value for the hopping we chose $t=1eV$.
+A numerical evaluation of Eq. (\ref{EqGsum}) in Fig.\ref{Fig_1b} is presented, where ${\rm Im}\,G^{R}_{\rm Lb}(k,\omega)$, is displayed as a function of quasiparticle energy $\hbar\omega$ and external frequency $\Omega_L$ at zero temperature for $A_0/t=4.0$.
+As a typical value for the hopping $t=1eV$ is chosen.
 The waveguide is operated at the frequency $\hbar\omega_0=2.34 eV$ which corresponds to a frequency doubled Nd-YAG laser ($\hbar\omega_0=1.17 eV$).
 The external laser shall be characterized by $10 fs$ pulses, and shall be $E_0=1.008\times 10^{10} V/m$ in the surface region of the Au grains, including Mie type \cite{commend} field enhancement effects due to the small particle sizes \cite{Plech1, Plech2, Hommelhoff_1}.
-For the nano-grains we choose a damage threshold \cite{Boedefeld_Krueger} of $0.5 J/cm^2$ and $|d|=6.528\times 10^{-29}Asm$ ( with the lattice constant for Au $a_{Au}= 4.08 \times 10^{-10}m$) resulting \cite{Faisal} in $A_0 \equiv d \cdot E_0=4.0 eV $.
-We assume further a density of $50\%$ nanograins per $10$ $\mu m$ of the waveguide.
+For the nano-grains a damage threshold \cite{Boedefeld_Krueger} of $0.5 J/cm^2$ and $|d|=6.528\times 10^{-29}Asm$ ( with the lattice constant for Au $a_{Au}= 4.08 \times 10^{-10}m$) is feasable, resulting \cite{Faisal} in $A_0 \equiv d \cdot E_0=4.0 eV $.
+Furthermore a waveguide with length $10$ $\mu m$ with a density of $50\%$ nanograins is assumed.
 The original semicircular density of states develops photonic side-bands, the bandstructure, as the external laser frequency $\Omega_L$ increases.
 Due to the point-inversion symmetry of the underlying lattice, the first side-band represents here the two-photon processes.
 The less pronounced second side-band, therefore, represents four-photon processes.
 Their occupation is described by the non-equilibrium distribution function as calculated from the Keldysh component of the Green's function.